ktpolanski/dc6s/README.md

 ln -s $PWD/KoLmafia/ccs/dc6s.ccs ~/Library/Application\ Support/KoLmafia/ccs/
 ```

 Once done, the script can be called by writing `dc6s` into Mafia's CLI.
+There is also `dc6s_halfloop`, which will add some basic breakfast tasks and a [garbo](https://github.com/Loathing-Associates-Scripting-Society/garbage-collector) leg on either side of DC6s, but it currently isn't fully automatic as I'm still picking up perms before runs.

 ## Run Setup